Light from darkness: history of a hot dark sector: Comments on baryogenesis and leptogenesis

-From BBN and CMB anisotropies, the baryon-to-photon ratio of the Universe is \cite{ParticleDataGroup:2020ssz}, $ \eta \equiv {n_b}/{n_\gamma} \approx 6 \cdot 10^{-10}, $ corresponding to a baryon number $B= (n_b-n_{\bar b})/s \approx 10^{-10}$ in the early Universe, a tiny number that could be explained through some baryogenesis mechanism \cite{Kolb:1990vq}.
-In most scenarios, baryogenesis is supposed to take place in the very early Universe, through the decay of some very heavy particle, like in leptogenesis \cite{Davidson:2008bu}, at the electroweak scale \cite{Morrissey:2012db} or from some bayon-number charged scalar field (Affleck-Dine) \cite{Dine:2003ax}.
+corresponding to a baryon number $B= (n_b-n_{\bar b})/s \approx 10^{-10}$ in the early Universe, a tiny number that could be explained through some baryogenesis mechanism \cite{Kolb:1990vq}.
+In most scenarios, baryogenesis is supposed to take place in the very early Universe, through the decay of some very heavy particle, like in leptogenesis \cite{Davidson:2008bu}, at the electroweak scale \cite{Morrissey:2012db}, or from some bayon-number charged scalar field (Affleck-Dine) \cite{Dine:2003ax}.
 However, motivated by a low reheating scenario \cite{Hannestad:1995rs}, there are also baryogenesis mechanisms that try to explain the generation of the baryon asymmetry at temperatures as low as $\sim$ few MeV, see e.g. \cite{Elor:2018twp} and references therein.
-Assuming the former class of mechanisms, a hot HS has several interesting implications for baryogenesis.
+Assuming the former class of mechanisms, a hot HS has several interesting implications for baryogenesis if it takes place before DP decay.